rafaelcerqueira/amazon-scraper-app/README.md

 3. The search results will be displayed on the screen.

-- backund must run at http://localhost:3000
+- Backend must run at http://localhost:3000
 - Open your browser and access the provided link: http://localhost:5173

 ### Future Improvements